uf-icbr-bioinformatics/FOLD/README.md

 ## Amplicon design

-These are the steps used by FenGC to design an amplicon starting from the TSS position of a gene.
+These are the steps used by FOLD to design an amplicon starting from the TSS position of a gene.
 For each gene, three oligo primers need to be identified (called OligoA, OligoB, and OligoC respectively in the following).